mmanosalva/Mathematics-divulgative-tools/README.md

   I won't explain how the program's interface works because we made it as user-friendly as possible.
 Just make sure that the PDF is in the same folder as the .py file.

+(Actually we are using 1000 ppp for the converter, you can change that value from the .py script).